makgill/pc/bookshelf.md

 title: Bookshelf
 ---

+This is a *loosely* organised list of books I have on my shelves or devices.
+I've included information about the translation or the particular copy or edition of a book I have when applicable.

+Bolded titles are books I loved.
+Just because a book is on this list doesn't mean I like it or endorse it.
+There are a lot of books here I didn't enjoy or books with which I don't agree.
+I'll try to update the information one day with reviews and notes.

 - **[We Are Legion (We Are Bob)](/)** by Dennis E. Taylor (audiobook)
 - [For We Are Many](/) by Dennis E. Taylor (audiobook)
 - [All These Worlds](/) by Dennis E. Taylor (audiobook)